 This talk was at least the fifth occasion Davis has spoken at Princeton.

-As a political activist, Davis was a member of the Communist Party USA and the Black Panther Party, co-founded Critical Resistance, an organization aimed at dismantling the prison-industrial complex, and was the third woman to be placed on the FBI ten most wanted list.
+As a political activist, Davis was a member of the Communist Party USA and closely associated with the Black Panther Party, co-founded Critical Resistance, an organization aimed at dismantling the prison-industrial complex, and was the third woman to be placed on the FBI ten most wanted list.
 Angela Davis is currently the Professor Emerita of History of Consciousness and Feminist Studies at UC Santa Cruz.

 After brief introductory remarks from Taylor, Davis was welcomed by a standing ovation.